Sausalito, Tiburon, Mill Valley, Muir Woods

 By then Main Street and Tiburon’s downtown area were revitalized.
 The town was turned into a picturesque get-away.
 From the harbor and the Shoreline Path, you have wonderful views towards San Francisco, Angel Island, and Golden Gate Bridge.

-If you like pretty homes you have to bike or drive along the area of Belvedere that is located on a peninsula south of the harbor.
+If you like pretty homes drive along the area of Belvedere that is located on a peninsula south of the harbor.

 Along Main Street, you find cute little shops and restaurants.
 Take the time to explore the shoreline path opening beautiful views over Angel Island, Golden Gate Bridge, and the Bay.